The call for nominations is currently closed

-The Inaugural Suzanne Cory Medal recognises outstanding research in all of the biological sciences, initially excluding the applied medical sciences.
+The Suzanne Cory Medal recognises outstanding research in all of the biological sciences, being awarded in alternate years in the bio-medical sciences and in all of the biological sciences excluding bio-medical sciences..
 It is a career award that is open to any biological science researcher regardless of time since their major degree.
 It honours the contributions made to science by Professor Suzanne Cory AC FAA FRS who, as a molecular biologist, has made major contributions to understanding the genetic causes of cancer.
 The Medal and a lecture will be presented at a dinner in the Awardees State capital.

 This award is open to nominations for candidates from all genders.